 Do you wake up every morning only to stand in front of the closet for some 25 minutes?
 Do you feel like people at work don’t trust you?
 Would you like to stand out more among a crowd of workers?
-If you responded positively to at least one of these questions, you need to know some basic elements of colour- wearing at work.
-Here you can get to know which colours work in your favour and which colours you should avoid.
+If you responded positively to at least one of these questions, you need to know some basic elements of color- wearing at work.
+Here you can get to know which colors work in your favor and which colors you should avoid.
 Keep reading to know more.

 - Blue: Wear blue if you want to connote peace, loyalty and trustworthiness.
-This is also the best colour to wear to job interviews.
+This is also the best color to wear to job interviews.

-- Green: Wear green if you want to give a calm image, of a person in touch with nature and tranquillity.
-Green is the least annoying colour for the human eye.
+- Green: Wear green if you want to give a calm image, of a person in touch with nature and tranquility.
+Green is the least annoying color for the human eye.